TheWiseMan03/ninja_template/docs/CREATING_API.md

 Create an asynchronous function called handler.
 Do not use a decorator, but we specify the parameters that are usually passed to the decorator in a variable.

+**Please familiarize yourself with the logic of creating a [decorator](https://git.unicon.uz/j.rabbimov/django-ninja-template/-/blob/docs/docs/API_HANDLER.md) for a handler.**

 The URL will be automatically generated given the path from the root `api/` to your file.
 ```bash